 Each reference committee presents its recommendations via consent calendar during the final business session.
 After all actions have been taken (adopted, not adopted, reaffirmed), resolutions that have been adopted are forwarded to the Board of Directors and assigned to appropriate AAFP commissions.
 Any resolution that has been directly forwarded to the AAFP Congress of Delegates will be reviewed first by the Commission on Membership and Member Services.

-Reference committees and business sessions are open to all NCSC attendees.
+Reference committees and business sessions are open to all NCCL attendees.
 General registrants may co-author resolutions and testify on issues during sessions, but to vote on resolutions in the business session, you must be a chapter delegate.
 Contact your chapter to learn how to participate as a chapter delegate.

-NCSC attendees are encouraged to run for office if qualified.
+NCCL attendees are encouraged to run for office if qualified.

 Elected positions include: